rollerworks/search/Resources/doc/cache.rst

 Caching
 =======

-The system processes a lot of data for formatting and actual filtering.
+The system processes a lot of data for formatting and filtering.
-To improve the overall performance of page loads the system can cache the results.
+The system cache can be utilized to improve the overall performance of page loads by caching the results.

-By default an Array cache is used, and only valid for the current page load.
+By default an Array cache is used.
+It is only valid for the current page load.
-But its better to configure a 'real' cache service.
+Alternative cache options can offer additional features.

 .. tip::